laravel/docs/queries.md

         echo $user->name;
     }

 > {tip} Laravel collections provide a variety of extremely powerful methods for mapping and reducing data.
-For more information on Laravel colletions, check out the [collection documentation](/docs/{{version}}/collections).
+For more information on Laravel collections, check out the [collection documentation](/docs/{{version}}/collections).

 <a name="retrieving-a-single-row-column-from-a-table"></a>
 #### Retrieving A Single Row / Column From A Table